intmus/inttheory22-23/_16-intro-to-modulation/c1-ex-otherdiatonicmod.md

 - Unlike common chord pivot modulations, there will not be a chord that is common to both keys before the modulation point.
 This then necessitates pivoting on a secondary chord.
 - Typically occurs mid-phrase because of its reliance on a functional progression on both sides of the pivot.

-## Direct modulation (or phrase modulation)
+## Phrase modulation (or direct modulation)

 Analyze the following chorale excerpt.
 While you should be able to find a common chord pivot, how strong are the progressions on either side of the pivot?
 What aspect of the music mitigates the strangeness of these progressions?
 In other words, why doesn't this sound like a "bad" progression leading into the modulation point?
-(Hint: Even though our MIDI playback does not play the fermatas, you should consider that the choir would breathe after the natural resolution of that phrase.
+(Hint: Even though our MIDI playback does not hold for the fermatas, you should consider that the choir would breathe after the natural resolution of that phrase.
 Play it on piano if you are able to simulate this.)

 {% capture ex2 %}X:2
 T:Bach - Chorale - Erkenne mich, mein Huter